Rate this page:

 The high-level steps in creating a JWT token are:

-Once you have the JWT token, you can use it to make calls like the ones in these examples.
+Once you have the JWT token, you can use it to make calls by supplying it into the auth header like the following example:

 1